Bond's links to Canada

 - Be a Canadian citizen or permanent resident of Canada

 - Be enrolled in at least 60% of a full-time study load in a degree, diploma or certificate program

-- Apply online or via one of the websites below and send in any requested documents (you must also send legible copies of your SIN card and a government-issued photo ID)
+- Apply online via one of the websites below and provide any requested documents.

-Funds will be paid to you by cheque or EFT in around 4 weeks after the COE is sent.
+Funds will be paid to you by cheque or EFT once your COE has been processed.

 Provincial Funding Integration

 Enquiries about Provincial Funding Integration should be directed at [email protected].